-- 5. The following principles apply to planning, monitoring and evaluation and development: - (a) The developmental; principles applicable to spatial planning, land development and land use management, as provided for in section 7 of the Spatial Planning and Land Use Management Act, 2013 (Act No. 16 of 2013); - (b) the setting of developmental priorities for government must be aimed at redressing past development imbalances; - (c) developmental frameworks and policies in all spheres of government must prioritise addressing the inclusion of persons and areas that were previously excluded, with an emphasis on informal settlements, former homeland areas and areas characterised by widespread poverty and deprivation; - government plans must incorporate provisions that prioritise redressing the development of communities or persons disadvantaged by past racially discriminatory laws or practices; - (e) government plans and development priorities must be within the fiscal, institutional and administrative means of the Republic; - (f) government plans and developmental priorities must result in communities that are viable;
+5. The following principles apply to planning, monitoring and evaluation and development:

+(a) The developmental; principles applicable to spatial planning, land development and land use management, as provided for in section 7 of the Spatial Planning and Land Use Management Act, 2013 (Act No. 16 of 2013);

-- (g) government plans must ensure that decision-making procedures are designed to minimise negative financial, social, economic or environmental impacts; - (h) all spheres of government must ensure an integrated approach to planning and development, that is guided by the national planning and developmental priorities, in accordance with this Act; - all government departments must provide their sector comments and comply with any other prescribed requirements during the preparation or amendment of the National Development Plan or other national plans and frameworks'; - the preparation and amendment of plans, policies and developmental priorities must include transparent processes of public participation that afford all parties the opportunity to provide comments on matters affecting them; and - (k) policies, legislation and procedures must be clearly set out in order to inform and empower members of the public.
+- (b) the setting of developmental priorities for government must be aimed at redressing past development imbalances; - (c) developmental frameworks and policies in all spheres of government must prioritise addressing the inclusion of persons and areas that were previously excluded, with an emphasis on informal settlements, former homeland areas and areas characterised by widespread poverty and deprivation; - (d) government plans must incorporate provisions that prioritise redressing the development of communities or persons disadvantaged by past racially discriminatory laws or practices and ensure the progressive realisation of improved outcomes; - (e) government plans and development priorities must be reasonable and within the fiscal, institutional and administrative means of the Republic; - (f) national development plans must reflect a balance in achieving social and economic objectives to ensure economic development with human development. - (g) government plans and developmental priorities must result in communities that are viable, achieve equity and serve to eradicate poverty and historical legacies and ensure communities that are socially cohesive, economically inclusive, environmentally sustainable; - (h) government and national development plans must ensure that decisions and decision-making procedures are designed to minimise negative financial, social, economic or environmental impacts; - (i) all spheres of government must ensure an integrated approach to planning and development, that is guided by the National Development Plan, national planning imperatives and developmental priorities, in accordance with this Act; - (j) all government departments must provide their sector comments and comply with any other prescribed requirements as required by the Commission during the preparation and or amendment of the National Development Plan or other national plans and frameworks; - (k) the preparation and amendment of plans, policies and developmental priorities must provide for transparent processes of public participation that afford all parties the opportunity to contribute on matters affecting them; and

+(I) policies, legislation and procedures must be clearly set out in order to inform and empower members of the public to contribute to national development planning.